 ITSM (IT service management) is a practice that aligns the way IT services are delivered with the needs of customers.
-It involves a paradigm shift from managing IT stacks to focusing on the delivery of end-to-end services.
+It involves a paradigm shift from managing IT Consultant services to focusing on the delivery of end-to-end services.
 As an IT service management framework, it promotes collaboration across different departments and supports the delivery of business outcomes faster.
 ITSM also requires tracking performance metrics.
 If an organization has not yet implemented ITSM, it should do so as soon as possible.

 IT service management encompasses a variety of different processes and methods that help organizations maximize the value of their IT Computer Support assets.
 These practices range from defining service-level agreements to assessing capacity and performing capacity analysis.
 They are all vital to a company’s ability to deliver quality service to customers.
 ITSM also helps organizations avoid outdated systems and maintain financial obligations.
 But what is ITSM?
 How can it benefit you?
 Let’s look at some of the key components of ITSM.